 Skip to main content

 This page is displayed using automated translation.
-View in English instead?
+View in US English instead?

 Tech Trends 2030: The next era of generative AI

-Our second report in the "Tech Trends 2030: A Siemens foresight series" explores developments in generative AI and their implications in industry.
-Key trends like agentic AI and foundational models will shape industrial applications in the coming years.
+Our second report in the 'Tech Trends 2030: A Siemens foresight series' explores developments in generative AI and their implications in industry.
+Key trends such as agentic AI and foundational models will shape industrial applications in the coming years.

 Unpacking AI’s potential

 AI has delivered tremendous value in industries over the past decades.
-Innovations in machine learning and neural networks enabled solutions like predictive maintenance or generative design.
-However, with the recent breakthrough in generative AI, new opportunities emerged, which – beyond all the hype and excitement – are delivering real value to industries.
-From Industrial Copilots to tackle skilled labor and accelerating AI-powered human-machine collaboration, to large language models (LLMs) as “translators” between APIs in industrial applications, generative AI’s potential in the industrial space is only expanding.
+Innovations in machine learning and neural networks have enabled solutions such as predictive maintenance and generative design.
+However, with the recent breakthrough in generative AI, new opportunities have emerged, which – beyond all the hype and excitement – are delivering real value to industries.
+From Industrial Copilots to tackle skilled labour shortages and accelerating AI-powered human-machine collaboration, to large language models (LLMs) acting as 'translators' between APIs in industrial applications, generative AI’s potential in the industrial space is only expanding.

 Key trends on our radar